 2.4.1.
 To calculate the volume of PBS with protease inhibitor needed to resuspend the cells at 5 mg/mL, calculate the protein amount in each sample.
 For this calculation, use the protein concentration measured in step 2.3 and the volume of PBS used to resuspend the cells after washing in step 2.3.

 2.5.
-Prepare 3.3 mM digitonin in PBS with protease inhibitor.
+Prepare 1 mL of 3.3 mM digitonin in PBS with protease inhibitor.
 Add 3.3 mM digitonin to a final concentration of 1.65 mM.
 Mix well and incubate on ice for 5 min.

 2.5.1.
-To prepare 3.3 mM digitonin in PBS with protease inhibitor, dissolve 4 mg/mL digitonin in PBS at 100 °C until no precipitate is visible and cool on ice immediately.
+To prepare 1 mL of 3.3 mM digitonin in PBS with protease inhibitor, dissolve 4 mg of digitonin in 1 mL of PBS at 100 °C until no precipitate is visible and cool on ice immediately.
 Add 10 µL of 100x protease inhibitor to 1 mL of digitonin solution.

 NOTE: Use only a fresh solution of digitonin.